daniilS/Musketeer/README.md

 # Musketeer
+**Dear ISMSC,**

+**Thank you for your interest in Musketeer!
+Windows and MacOS installers, and detailed usage instructions, will be uploaded this afternoon!**

-A work in progress tool for fitting data from titration experiments.
+A software tool for fitting data from titration experiments.
 ### Installation
 ```
 python -m pip install musketeer